MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/3-azure-native-solutions.md

 Your organization has several requirements for moving its applications to Azure virtual machines.
-You'll select the appropriate tool based on your organization's needs.
+You want to review these requirements and select the appropriate tool based on your organization's needs.

 The right provisioning tools depend on your problem, the size of your infrastructure, and the outcome you want to achieve.
 Because these criteria vary from network to network, here are a few fundamental metrics that we can use to determine which tool is more suitable to provision compute: